neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Service-API/Generate-Password-API.md

-## Generate password POST endpoint
+## Generate Password POST Endpoint
 Generate a password with the settings provided in the request and use the users default setting for any not provided setting.

 #### URL